SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Nonetheless, it is useful for a ``Cuboid`` to provide a read-only computed property to enable the outside world to discover its current calculated volume.

-Note that read-only computed properties are not the same as constant properties.
+Read-only computed properties are not the same as constant properties.
-They do have some similarities, in that neither type of property can be set to a different value by external users of the class or structure.
+Neither can have its value set by external users of the class or structure, but they differ considerably in how their values are retrieved.
-However, they differ considerably in the nature of what they can return.
+Constant properties are assigned their own storage, and the contents of this storage cannot be changed to a different value once it has been set during initialization.
-Constant properties cannot change their value once they are set during initialization, whereas read-only properties can return any value they like, and this value can change as other properties and conditions are modified.
+Read-only computed properties do not have storage assigned to them, and can return any value they like at any time.

 ..
 TODO: make it explicit that we have constant and variable properties, and perhaps change the HTTPStatus example to use a class rather than a struct